APRIL 19, 2019 | WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

-Another reason you may see a lot of sort haired, adult Shih Tzu dogs is because people are often quite busy these days.
+Another reason you may see a lot of short haired, adult Shih Tzu dogs is because people are often quite busy these days.

-And some pet parents find it much easier to care for the dogs hair when it's cut shorter.
+And some pet parents find it much easier to care for their dogs hair when it's groomed shorter.

-Puppies are a different matter, they will often have short hair until they lose their puppy coat.
+Puppies are a different matter however, they will often have short hair until they lose their puppy coat.

 Only then will they be able to grow their hair long.

 But long hair is often dependent on how well their coat is cared for too.